OpenMined/PySyft/examples/self-sovereign-identity/README.md

 ## To start

-In one terminal spin up the Data Scientist and Data Owner
+In one terminal spin up ACA-Py agents for the DataOwner, DataScientist and DuetIssuer

-* Run `./manage start` in folder ssi
+* Run `./manage start`

-In another terminal spin up the Duet issuer
+* In another terminal initialise a [PySyft environment](https://github.com/OpenMined/PySyft/blob/dev/docs/installing.rst)

-* Run `./manage start` in folder ssi/Issuer
+* Install the aries-basic-controller in this environment `pip install aries-basic-controller`

-Open up the Juypter instances for these different entities.
+* Spin up the notebooks

-* Get links: `./scripts/get_URLS.sh` fro  folder ssi
+    * cd notebooks

-This will print out the urls for each notebook.
-Run through the instructions in the notebook.
+    * jupyter notebook